 Detailed Answer

-• Order a sale and split the proceeds if a division would cause serious prejudice (partition by sale).
+- Order a sale and split the proceeds if a division would cause substantial injury to any of the interested parties (partition by sale).

 Under N.C.
-Gen. Stat. § 46-6, the judge decides if a fair physical division is possible.
-If not, the court orders a public sale.
+Gen. Stat. § 46A-27, the court determines whether partition in kind can be made without substantial injury to any of the interested parties.
+If not, the court may order a sale.
 After sale, the clerk distributes net proceeds to each owner by ownership share.

 Before filing a partition action, you can:

-If these steps fail, you file a verified complaint in Superior Court in your county of residence or where the property lies.
-The court appoints commissioners under N.C.
-Gen. Stat. § 46-7 to survey, value, and recommend division or sale.
+If these steps fail, you file a special proceeding in the superior court division in the county where the property lies.
+The court may appoint commissioners under N.C.
+Gen. Stat. § 46A-25 to partition the property in kind.
 You may also seek injunctive relief if the co-owner is wasting property or blocking access.

 Key statutes: